iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What happens when you get a DUI for the First Time in Iowa?

-Once a driver is caught violating a traffic law, the arresting officer performs a field sobriety test to prove that the individual is Operating While Intoxicated, and then such a person is arrested.
-The first thing that happens after been arrested for OWI is that the Motor Vehicle Division(MVD) of the Department of Transportation(DOT) in the state will revoke the offender’s driver’s license for a failed chemical test.
+Once a driver is caught violating a traffic law, the arresting officer typically performs a field sobriety test to prove that the individual is Operating While Intoxicated, and then such a person is arrested.
+The first thing that happens after being arrested for OWI is that the Motor Vehicle Division(MVD) of the Department of Transportation(DOT) in the state may revoke the offender’s driver’s license for a failed chemical test.
 A failed chemical test means that the offender’s Blood Alcohol Content (BAC) is 0.08 or more for a private person, 0.04 for a commercial driver, and 0.02 for a juvenile driver.
-Iowa’s MVD can also revoke the license and the driving privileges of a person who fails to take the chemical test for up to a year.
-For an offender to obtain a temporary license, such a person will have to pay a $200 fine to the MVD and install an Ignition Interlock Device (IID).
+Iowa’s MVD may also revoke the license and the driving privileges of a person who fails to take the chemical test for up to a year.
+For an offender to obtain a temporary license, such a person may need to pay a $200 fine to the MVD and install an Ignition Interlock Device (IID).
 The IID is a compulsory installation throughout the restricted license.

 • A fine of up to $1,500 but not less than $1,250